GersonCavalheiro/OpenMPSnapshot/README.md

 # OpenMP Repository Analysis
+The contents of this repository were made available to enable investigations into public GitHub repositories that use OpenMP in their code.
+This set of artifacts was used to produce results for two papers:
 # Presentation
-This repository accompanies the article:
-A Snapshot of OpenMP Projects on GitHub

-This content has been made available to assist in the reproduction of the research conducted and to support the development of new related works.
-When using this material, either as presented or modified, we request that the following article be cited as the source:
+The content of this repository has been made available to assist in the reproduction of the research conducted and to support the development of new related works.
+When using this material, either as presented or modified, we request that the following article be cited as the source.
+Please cite these works when using the provided artifacts.

+## SBLP 2024
 ```
 @inproceedings{OpenMPSnapshotSBLP2024,
 author = {Void, Null},